Jatinbhardwaj-093/JB/src/data/blogs/content/gsoc-tips-to-start-with-open-source.md

 ## My Experience Contributing to Open Source

-I generally contribute to various libraries while also engaging with the community, understanding codebases, and more.
-In terms of pull requests (PRs), I have mainly contributed to SymPy and Wagtail (a CMS library).
+I am currently new to open source, so I am trying to learn more about the plans of a particular repository, understand its codebase, and more In terms of pull requests (PRs), I have mainly contributed to SymPy and Wagtail (a CMS library).

 From here, I’ll share what I’ve learned from working with SymPy, as that has been my primary area of interest.
 When I first started contributing, I felt overwhelmed by the codebase, especially since I had no prior work experience.
 Later, I discovered that even people with years of experience often take months to adjust to a new library or technology.
 Now, that makes complete sense.
 For example, shifting from a web-focused library to something machine learning-related involves a drastic change in coding practices.
 Over time, you become more familiar with the library.
 One of the fastest ways to do so is by trying to fix bugs.
 Debugging forces you to explore different modules in the repository, which helps you build a mental map of how the different parts are connected.